judy2k/fictionary-rs/README.md

 This is a port of my [Fictionary tool](https://github.com/judy2k/fictionary) to Rust.
 It currently works, just about, but it's still in the early stages.

-The wordlist file is loaded (on MacOS) from `$HOME/Library/Application Support/uk.co.judy.fictionary/english.0`
+The wordlist file is currently loaded (on MacOS) from `$HOME/Library/Application Support/uk.co.judy.fictionary/english.0`

 ## To-Do